 How does iron dust work as a battery?

 Think of iron powder as a charged battery.
-When it is burned, energy is obtained from it and what is left is a dead battery in the form of rust.
-By making iron dust from the rust again, it recharges the battery.
+When it is burned, energy is obtained from it and what remains is a discharged battery in the form of rust.
+By making iron dust from rust again, the battery is recharged.
 And you can do it again and again.
 The ability of iron powder for energy storage is impressive.

 If iron is such a beautiful energy carrier, why are we working on it just now?